chromium/chromium/net/data/ssl/chrome_root_store/faq.md

 smoothly, we don’t enable a new feature for all of our users at once.
 Instead, we start with a small percentage of users and increase that percentage over time to ensure we minimize unanticipated compatibility issues.
-The Chrome Root Store and Certificate Verifier will begin rolling out on Windows and macOS in Chrome 105, with other platforms to follow.
+The Chrome Root Store and Certificate Verifier began rolling out on Windows and macOS in Chrome 105, with other platforms to follow.

 ## Given the rollout is gradual, how can I tell if these features are in use on my system?